Cyprus, Nicosia

 Meze in Cyprus

-In addition to Greece, meze is popular in other countries of the Eastern Mediterranean and the Middle East, such as Turkey, Syria, Lebanon, and Iran.
+Besides Cyprus and Greece, meze is popular in Turkey, Lebanon, Syria, Iran, and other countries of the Eastern Mediterranean and the Middle East.

 What Meze Consists Of

-• Cheeses: feta, hard and semi-hard yellow cheeses, saganaki
+• Cheeses: feta, hard and semi-hard yellow cheeses, fried saganaki cheese

-• Salads: tzatziki, tyrosalata (Tirokafteri), taramasalata, eggplant salad, Russian salad, summer salad
+• Salads and dips: tzatziki, tyrosalata (tirokafteri), taramosalata, eggplant salad, Russian salad, summer vegetable salad

-• Fish and seafood: sardines, smoked fish, herring, mackerel, salmon, shellfish and mollusks, octopus, shrimp, crab meat
+• Fish and seafood: sardines, smoked fish, herring, mackerel, salmon, octopus, shrimp, mollusks, crab meat

-• Meat appetizers: salami, meatballs or keftedes, cured sausages, pastrami (basturma)
+• Meat appetizers: salami, meatballs or koftes, cured sausages, pastrami (basturma)

 • Other appetizers: olives, beans, cucumbers, tomatoes